Culinary Medicine

 • How can a dietary pattern support normal bowel function?

-• How do you build a healthy pantry?
+• How do I build a healthy pantry on a budget?

 • How can certain foods support anti-inflammation?

-• How can I pursue a vegan diet and get adequate protein, nutrients?
+• How can I pursue a plant-based diet and get adequate protein and nutrients?

 • How can a diet support healing and recovery after surgery?

-• Magnesium for constipation, muscle cramps/RLS, adjunct in fibromyalgia
+• Magnesium in food for constipation, muscle cramps/RLS, fibromyalgia

 • Spices in cooking for flavor building and maximum health benefits